 “Alma has a strong grasp of abstract, high-concept ways of understanding the complexities of politics and culture,” Yates said.
 “She is a young woman with vision and purpose – not only to better herself, but to drive social change and expand the vistas of the possible.
 She actively seeks challenges and learns all she can to acquire a new skill level.
 She defines service not through mere descriptions, but by each and every action.
 She exudes intelligence, teamwork and friendship.”

-Currently working toward a Bachelor of Science in mass communications with a focus on convergence journalism, Beauvais has been aided in her higher education journey by the Frances Parkman Memorial Scholarship.
+Having received a Bachelor of Science in mass communications with a focus on convergence journalism, Beauvais was aided in her higher education journey by the Frances Parkman Memorial Scholarship.
 Parkman was the wife of Stanley Parkman, founder, publisher and editor of the Times-Georgian, established in 1946.
 Their son, David, retired as vice president of University Advancement at UWG.

 “I have had the privilege to meet and get to know Alma and find her to be one of the most talented young ladies I have known,” said Parkman.
 “She has been through a lot in her short life and has come out on top in all of it.
 When I heard she had been awarded the Frances Parkman scholarship, I was delighted.
 My mother-in-law would be so proud and would really love Alma.
 I wish her the best that life has to offer and hope to keep in touch with her and follow her career.”